no10ds/rapid/docs/contributing.md

 > Ensure the version number follows the format `vX.X.X` with full-stops in the same places

-Now the reelase pipeline will run automatically, build all images and packages off that version of the code and tag it within GitHub.
+Now the release pipeline will run automatically, build all images and packages off that version of the code and tag it within GitHub.